Wavelet Analysis of the Besov Regularity of L\'evy White Noises: L evy White Noise with Finite Moments

-Putting the pieces together, we can now lower bound the Besov norm of $w$ by keeping only the mother wavelet $\psi_{M^d}$, the scale $j \geq j_1$ and the corresponding shift parameter $ \bm{k}_j$.
-Then, we obtain the almost sure lower bound
+Putting the pieces together, we can now lower bound the Besov norm of $w$ by keeping only the mother wavelet $\psi_{\bm{M}}$, a scale $j \in J$ such that $j \geq \max(j_0, j_1,j_2)$, and the corresponding shift parameter $ \bm{k}_j$.
+Then, combining \eqref{eq:etvoila} and \eqref{eq:encoreune}, we obtain the almost-sure lower bound